RifatArefin32/Budget_Maker/README.md

 - Perfrom GET request for expense/ particular expense
 - Configure the request to define the parsers at config/web.php
 - Create "modules/budget/controller/ExpenseController" and make Create, Update, Delete function
-- Http Bearar Token Authentication
+- Apply different types of http authentication

 ## Follow Step by Step to Learn Yii2 REST Basics